3DFin/3DFin/CONTRIBUTING.md

 ## Code style

-Code formatting and style are implicitly described in the `pyproject.toml` file on dedicated `Black` and `ruff` sections.
+Code formatting and style are implicitly described in the `pyproject.toml` file on dedicated and `ruff` sections.
 CI is configured to check these rules on each PR.
-You can also check them locally by using `hatch run check-all` and try to enforce them automatically by using `hatch run fix-all`.
+You can also check them locally by using `hatch run lint:check-all` and try to enforce them automatically by using `hatch run lint:fix-all`.

 ## Building the standalone executable

-Standalone distribution can be build via a [hatch custom builder](https://hatch.pypa.io/latest/plugins/builder/custom/) invoking
+On Windows, Standalone distribution can be build via a [hatch custom builder](https://hatch.pypa.io/latest/plugins/builder/custom/) invoking
 `hatch build -t custom` will produce a `3DFin.exe` file under the `dist/` directory.